chanzuckerberg/single-cell/how-we-work/how-to-upgrade-dependencies.md

 ### Upgrading cellxgene Explorer czi-hosted backend

 The pip package dependency files for the CZI-hosted backend for cellxgene Explorer can be found at `cellxgene/backend/czi-hosted/requirements.txt` as well as `single-cell-infra/terraform/modules/hosted-cellxgene/common/customize/requirements.txt`.
 These two files should be in sync except that the file in `single-cell-infra` should pin all packages to a single version and the file in `cellxgene` should use the `>=` sign for the same version numbers.
 This is so that when we are testing locally, we can easily find out if a new release of a package is causing compatibility issues.
-We do want to pin versions in the `single-cell-infra` repo because these are the versions installed during deployment and we don't want an unexpected incompatibility to cause a production deployment to fail.
+We do want to pin versions in the `single-cell-infra` repo because these are the versions installed during deployment and we don't want an unexpected incompatibility due to a new package release to cause a production deployment to fail.

-To up
+To perform the upgrades you can make use of `pip-upgrader` to figure out which packages have recent updates:

+1. Install https://pypi.org/project/pip-upgrader/: `pip install pip-upgrader`.

+2. Upgrade the packages based on the report and verify that the application still works (please fully deploy to a `dev` or `rdev` environment to double check everything).

+You can also make use of the [Snyk reports](https://app.snyk.io/org/cellxgene) to figure out which specific packages have security vulnerabilities as well as the [`safety` package](#Upgrade-cellxgene-Explorer-desktop-backend).

+Finally, besides the `pip` installed packages, please also take a look at the Dockerfile (in the top level directory `cellxgene/Dockerfile`) to ensure that there are no security vulnerabilities there.
+Snyk is your friend to figure out if there are and what the remediation process is.

 ### Upgrading cellxgene Explorer desktop backend